European consumer insights on the alternative protein sector

 Meat consumption nevertheless remains high

-For context, one recommendation of healthy, sustainable levels of meat consumption comes from the EAT-Lancet Commission, which advised the consumption of up to 15.7kg of meat per person per year.
-This suggests that there is significant room for reducing meat consumption in Europe.
+For context, one recommendation of healthy, sustainable levels of meat consumption comes from the EAT-Lancet Commission, which advised the consumption of up to 16.4kg of meat per person per year.
+Similarly, Germany’s dietary guidelines advise eating no more than 15.6kg of meat per year.
+This suggests that there is a considerable gap between the average intake and recommended levels of consumption in Europe.

 Plant-based